Heading the Design Effort to Automate At-home Care for Both Staff and Patients

 Following the acquisition of AxelaCare, OptumRx engaged our team to completely rethink the infusion services process, spanning from the initial referral to the culmination of treatment.
 AxelaCare had long been a lifeline for patients with intricate diagnoses, offering essential medications.
 To enhance this service, our first step was comprehending all end users, including the corporate group, office staff, and medical personnel through user interviews.

-Empathetic Exploration and Workflow Enhancement: Unveiling Office Workers' Challenges
+Empathetic Exploration and Blueprint Enhancement: Unveiling Office Workers' Challenges

-In order to empathize with the challenges faced by office workers, we observed them while they carried out the intake process at their desks.
-With a comprehensive understanding of the entire customer journey, we proceeded to create individual workflow diagrams for each session, gradually piecing together the complete process.
+To empathize with the challenges faced by office workers, we observed them while they carried out the intake process at their desks.
+With a comprehensive understanding of the entire customer journey, we proceeded to create individual service blueprints for each session, gradually piecing together the complete process.
 It became evident that a significant number of office employees relied on numerous programs and screens to effectively complete their tasks.

-Streamlining Automation: Enhancing Processes Through Pattern Recognition and Standardized Forms
+Streamlining Automation: Enhancing Processes Through a Design Workshop

-With a clear understanding of the process, we explored strategies to automate repetitive tasks by leveraging pattern recognition.
+With a clear understanding of the process, we leveraged a design workshop to explore strategies to automate repetitive tasks by leveraging pattern recognition.
 At that time, users were still submitting open-answer questions, which posed a challenge for automation.
 The revised forms exclusively allowed radio buttons, checkboxes, and dropdowns.
 This alteration standardized employee responses and empowered the automation software to anticipate subsequent steps.

 Elevating Desktop User Experience: Simplifying Tasks Through Unified Workflow Integration